Rot72/Django/README.md

 STATIC_URL = 'static/'
 ```

-When collecting static static files for your project, you have to run a specific command
+When collecting static files for your project, you have to run a specific command

 ```
 py manage.py collectstatic